HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Date of Service for the claim

 This `Task.input` element represents the service date or the service's starting date for the claim or prior authorization.
 If the attachment is for a claim, it **SHALL** be present and precise to the day.
-It is optional if the attachment is for a prior authorization.
+It is optional if the attachment is for a prior authorization.<sup>[§][CONF-012]</sup>

 ~~~
 {% include_relative includelines filename='Task-cdex-task-inline-example19.json' start=132 count=9 linenumber=true rel=true %}